 This full audience webcast, hosted on UNC-Chapel Hill’s campus, is an annual interactive, live-streamed symposium that explores the intersection of health, policy, and diversity through expert panel discussions with a question-and-answer segment.
-This webcast is an interdisciplinary and community effort with representatives from the UNC School of Social Work, Gillings School of Global Public Health, Frank Porter Graham Child Development Institute, UNC Student Wellness, UNC American Indian Center, UNC School of Information and Library Sciences and the UNC School of Education.
-Registration is required to attend.
+This webcast is an interdisciplinary and community effort with representatives from the UNC School of Social Work, Gillings School of Global Public Health, Frank Porter Graham Child Development Institute, UNC Student Wellness, UNC American Indian Center and the UNC School of Education among others.

 2. How can I participate?

 There are several ways for you to be involved in the webcast.
 You can be part of the studio audience at the Tate-Turner-Kuralt Auditorium in the UNC School of Social Work or you can view the live webcast from whichever part of the globe you are via your personal viewing device such as a laptop or computer.
 You will need to register for either of those options.
 If you are unable to view the webcast live, an archived version is also available a week after the webcast.
 You can also view it as part of a group at your workplace, institution or interest group.

 3. Is there a charge to attend or register?

 There is no charge to participate at the auditorium, at most viewing sites, or for the webcast.
 Viewing sites that charge a registration fee are asked to indicate that in the list of sites.

 4. Where can I find information about participating in the studio audience (at the Tate-Turner-Kuralt Auditorium)?

 You have to register to be part of the studio audience. you can register as an individual or as a group/program to attend.
 Please see additional information on the directions to the UNC School of Social Work; parking options on UNC campus and Chapel Hill transit information